kevindako2/kevindako2/README.md

 - Staying up-to-date with the latest security challenges and tools.

 # 🚀 Featured Projects
-For now the majority of my project are private because of Epitehc organisation.
+For now the majority of my project are private .
 But i have my own Open project bellow

 # 📫 Let’s Connect
 ✉️ Email: kevindako3@gmail.com